 Domestic students must submit the following information to the Office of Admissions.

 1. Application form and nonrefundable fee.
-Students should apply at www.pdx.edu/admissions/apply.
-To assure consideration for admission, the application should be submitted by the priority filing dates listed and must be accompanied by a nonrefundable $50 application fee (fees subject to change without notice).
-The application and the nonrefundable $50 application fee are valid for one calendar year.
+Students should apply at https://www.pdx.edu/undergraduate-admissions.
+To ensure consideration for admission, students should submit their application by the established deadline for their intended start term and submit the nonrefundable $50 application fee (fees subject to change without notice) when applicable.
+The application and nonrefundable $50 fee are valid for one calendar year.

 2. Admission validation.
 To validate admission, the student must register for classes during the initial term of admission.
 If the student does not register for this term, the application can be updated to one of the next three consecutive terms without repaying the fee.
 After this time period the student must submit a new application along with another $50 fee.